Isthmian script

-The Isthmian script is a very early Mesoamerican writing system in use in the area of the Isthmus of Tehuantepec from perhaps 500 BCE to 500 CE, although there is disagreement on these dates.
+The Isthmian script is an early set of symbols found in inscriptions around the Isthmus of Tehuantepec, dating to c.
+500 BCE – 500 CE, though with dates subject to disagreement.
 It is also called the La Mojarra script and the Epi-Olmec script ('post-Olmec script').

-Isthmian script is structurally similar to the Maya script, and like Maya uses one set of characters to represent logograms (or word units) and a second set to represent syllables.
+It has not been conclusively determined whether Isthmian script is a true writing system that represents a spoken language, or is a system of proto-writing.
+According to a disputed partial decipherment, it is structurally similar to the Maya script, and like Maya uses one set of characters to represent morphemes, and a second set to represent syllables.

 Recovered texts

 The four most extensive Isthmian texts are those found on: